 On October 31, 2014, we entered into a senior secured revolving credit facility in the amount of \$25.0 million with Wells Fargo Bank, National Association (the "Revolver").
 On November 17, 2015, the Revolver was amended to increase the maximum borrowing capacity to \$48.0 million.
 The amount of borrowings that may be made under the Revolver are based on a borrowing base and are comprised of a specified percentage of eligible receivables.
 If, at any time during the term of the Revolver, the amount of borrowings outstanding under the Revolver exceeds the borrowing base then in effect, we would be required to repay such borrowings in an amount sufficient to eliminate such excess.
-The Revolver includes \$3.0 million available for letters of credit, \$1.0 million of which was available for letters of credit at June 30, 2016.
-As of June 30, 2016, there was no outstanding balance on the Revolver.
-Based on our eligible receivables at June 30, 2016, we have available borrowings of approximately \$7.8 million.
+The Revolver includes \$3.0 million available for letters of credit at September 30, 2016.
+As of September 30, 2016, there was no outstanding balance on the Revolver and we had available borrowings of approximately \$6.9 million.